SixArm/sixarm-company-consulting-agreement/README.md

 A separate Statement of Work ("SOW") may describe the Work, such as any plans, deliverables, milestones, specifications, work breakdown structures, etc.

-Note: We suggest using a Statement of Work for longer-range planning and for larger-scope projects and programmes.
+Note: We suggest using a Statement of Work for longer-range planning, or larger-scope projects, or more-complex engagements.

+Note: In practice, a Statement of Work may to refer to a higher-level Consulting Agreement, General Consulting Agreement ("GSA"), Professional Services Agreement ("PSA"), or Master Services Agreement ("MSA").

 ### 3.3.
 Work Order